To my Life In A Skillet readers,

 I know there is a wealth of wonderful content out there, so thank you for stopping by and taking the time to read my work.
 If you enjoy what you see, please choose one of the options at the top of the page where it says “Follow The Skillet” to get my newest blog posts in your most convenient way.

 Maggie Daniel Caldwell is a writer and photographer living, working, and inspired by the Central Coast of California.
-She’s the author of Animalfish Alphabet and develops online content for both business and non-profit organizations as Aptos Multimedia.
+She runs the blog TravelSearcher, is the author of Animalfish Alphabet and develops online content for both business and non-profit organizations as Aptos Multimedia.